aturcati/obsistant/README.md

 - **📝 Frontmatter Management**: Intelligent creation and modification date handling
 - **🔗 Meeting Transcript Links**: Extracts meeting transcript URLs from "Chat with meeting transcript:" text
 - **✨ Markdown Formatting**: Optional standardized markdown formatting using `mdformat`

+## Updates and Changelog

+- July 2025: I desperately needed a tool to optimize and automate my note taking and archiving system.
+I did not have time to properly code it.
+So I vibe-coded it.
+Use at your own risk!
+- November 2025: I actually wanted to maintain the code, so I had to go through a lot of opinionated refactoring.
+Now I am a bit more sure about the code quality, but still use at your own risk!

 ## Installation